joebos/GoLineSvr/README.md

-# Line Server written in Go
+# Line Server

+This readme file is same as in golinesvr repo.
+You only need to read once.

 <p>Python implementation: https://github.com/joebos/pylineserver</p>
 <p>Golang implementation: https://github.com/joebos/golinesvr  (This repo)</p>